 A more complex online world naturally requires more solutions and a wider approach than a simpler one that was mainly about creativity and fun.
 Or was it?
 What if there have always been a gray, boring side of web design?

-Read more: How Popular Websites Look Like 10 Years Ago
+Websites We Visit: How They Look Like 10 Years Ago

 We are lucky, as with the help of the Wayback Machine we can easily get an accurate reply at least to this question.
 Let’s go back to the beginning of the new millennium to see if this frightening assumption can really be true.